-Keep the dough in the same bowl, or transfer to another bowl, cover and let rise in a warm, draft-free place in your kitchen (or even in a turned-off oven, as I did).
+Keep the dough in the same bowl, or, better yet, transfer to another large bowl, cover and let rise in a warm, draft-free place in your kitchen (or even in a turned-off oven, as I did).
 I ended up transferring the dough into a new bowl, which I lightly greased with some butter before adding in the dough.

 Cover the bowl with a kitchen towel or plastic wrap (I recommend choosing plastic wrap).
-Then let the dough rise for about one hour, or until doubled in bulk.
+Then let the dough rise for about 1 1/2 hours to 2 1/2 (or even more) hours, or until doubled in bulk.